In Cooperation with ...

 key issues are detailed in the introduction above.
 However, as mentioned, there

-will be a whole slew of related issues, and discussions leading up to the panel and beyond
+will be a whole slew of related issues, and discussions leading up to the panel

 that each registered attendee will have access to that will significantly